ResistancePlatform/resistance-core/.github/ISSUE_TEMPLATE.md

 <!--- Remove text and sections that do not apply -->

-This issue tracker is only for technical issues related to zcashd.
+This issue tracker is only for technical issues related to resistanced.

 General Zcash questions and/or support requests and are best directed to the [Zcash Forums](https://forum.z.cash) or [Community Rocket.Chat](https://chat.zcashcommunity.com).